-The fair value of options granted during the year as determined using the Black-Scholes valuation model was 347 fils (2015: 316 fils).
-The significant inputs into the model were a share price of 440 fils (2015: 410 fils) at the grant date, an exercise price of 100 fils as shown above, a standard deviation of expected share price returns of 23% (2015: 21%), option life disclosed above and annual risk free rate of 2.25% (2015:2%).
+No options was granted during the year.
+The fair value of options granted during 2016 as determined using the Black-Scholes valuation model was 347 fils.
+The significant inputs into the model were a share price of 440 fils at the grant date, an exercise price of 100 fils as shown above, a standard deviation of expected share price returns of 23%, option life disclosed above and annual risk free rate of 2.25%.
 The volatility measured at the standard deviation of expected share price returns is based on statistical analysis of daily share prices over the last three years.
-The weighted average remaining life of the share options was 461 days (2015: 501 days) and the weighted average fair value of share options granted was 376 fils (2015: 402 fils).
+The weighted average remaining life of the share options was 206 days (2016: 461 days) and the weighted average fair value of share options granted was 334 fils (2016: 376 fils).